The Bridge to Hell…

 Canada’s Parliament Building

-Ignoring the post-modern fallacy, i.e. nothing is true other than the statement that confirms nothing is true, this description of Canadian identity caresses its negative terminology.
+Ignoring the post-modern fallacy, i.e. nothing is true other than the statement that confirms nothing is true, this absence-reliant description of Canadian identity caresses its negative terminology.
 It’s an on-ramp to the freeway of silliness upon which no Godzillas sip their Tuesday coffee.

 And where the link above was an American take on our Prime Minister’s interpretation of whom he leads, others have taken noted concern of his statement, too, among them some Canadians whom he leads…